 Bulletproof Collagen is an unflavored collagen peptides powder that costs $0.06 per gram of collagen, while Bloom’s collagen powder costs $0.08 per gram of collagen.
 Bulletproof’s collagen is also sourced from grass-fed animals, while Bloom does not clarify sourcing.
 Interested consumers can check out Bulletproof Collagen at this link to the product page on the official brand website.

-Where to Buy Bloom Nutrition and Save Money
+Where to Buy Bloom for the Best Price

 Bloom Nutrition Real Customer Reviews